what is bitrot?

 who created bitrot?

-bitrot is the creation of ada fuge, aka netgf, a scottish computer programmer, artist, musician, dj, transsexual, researcher, psychonaut, and activist. she is currently heavily involved in subcity radio, a glasgow based community radio station that she is the lead software developer for. during her time at the station, especially during the creation of the subcity.org website, the bitrot concept formulated in her mind. she developed a design taste that takes inspiration from the early web, viewing transparency, openness, and low tech solutions to web dev as highly valuable. this station is also where the bitrot name originated, as an ad hoc radio show run by ada playing a variety of "internet music".
+bitrot is the creation of ada fuge, aka netgf, a scottish computer programmer, artist, musician, dj, transsexual, researcher, psychonaut, and activist. during her time at the online radio station subcity radio, especially while coding the subcity.org website, the bitrot concept formulated in her mind. she developed a design taste that takes inspiration from the early web, viewing transparency, openness, and low tech solutions to web dev as highly valuable. this station is also where the bitrot name originated, as an ad hoc radio show run by ada playing a variety of "internet music".